 Boarding started on time and was organized into two separate rows for priority and standard boarding.
 Beyond the gate both rows were reunited on the same bus and transferred to the Boeing 737 waiting at an outside position – so paying for „priority“ on that day was effectively a 5 € donation to Ryanair.

 A notable improvement was the well-organized inflight service with flight attendants handing out inflight magazines containing menus first, then taking orders for hot meals and afterwards passing trough the aisle selling drinks and snacks from the cart.
-I decided to do the full luncheon thing and bought three items from the friendly flight attendant – every one was awful in its own right:
+I decided to do the full luncheon thing and bought three items from the friendly flight attendant – and each every one was awful in its own right:

 The beer was lukewarm and well shaken,

-The tasteless, soggy sandwich was loaded with additives and preservatives,
+the tasteless, soggy sandwich was loaded with additives and preservatives,

-I do get that airline catering often uses reheated long shelf-life stuff, but this panino was just disgusting. and to ruin canned beer and filtered coffee must be an art form in its own right.
+I do get that airline catering often uses reheated long shelf-life stuff, but this panino was just disgusting.
+And to ruin canned beer and filtered coffee must be an art form in its own right.
 To add insult to injury this combo costs a whopping 13 €.

 Arrival, Onward Journey

-The flight landed in Malaga on time and docked at a Jetway, which was convenient as it was raining quite hard.
+The flight landed in Málaga on time and docked at a Jetway, which was convenient as it was raining quite hard.
 The walk to arrivals hall was short and bags started to appear on the belt about 12 minutes after landing which was pretty speedy.

-Málaga – Costa del Sol (AGP) is a nice airport with an open and spacious architecture.
+Málaga – Costa del Sol (AGP) is a nice enough airport with an open and spacious architecture.
 There is a RENFE train station right next to the airport connected via a plaza lined with palm trees.
 Connections to downtown Málaga (Málaga Centro-Almeda) station are frequent.
 Take the Málaga Cercanías (RENFE) suburban train; the one-way fare is 2,20 €.
-Trains also serves many station on the Costa del Sol – check the itineraries at www.rome2rio.com.
+Trains also serve many station on the Costa del Sol – check the itineraries at www.rome2rio.com.